fracpete/redis_helper/README.md

   -H HOST, --host HOST  The redis server to connect to (default: localhost) -p PORT, --port PORT  The port the redis server is listening on (default:
                         6379)
+  --password PASSWORD   The password to use for the redis server (takes
+                        precedence over --password_env) (default: None) --password_env PASSWORD
-  -d DB, --database DB  The redis database to use (default: 0) -k KEY, --key KEY     The key to store the file content under (default:
+                        The environment variable to obtain the password from to use for connecting (default: None) -d DB, --database DB  The redis database to use (default: 0) -k KEY, --key KEY     The key to store the file content under (default:
                         None)